Uchechukwu-Udefi/UCHUDE24034_CPTO2409_Group-A_Uchechukwu-Udefi_DJS03/README.md

 Submit the refactored version of the "Book Connect" application, including all HTML, CSS, and JavaScript files.
 Ensure that your code is well-documented and adheres to the specified Styleguides.
 Include a written report covering the discussion and reflection points outlined above.

 Make sure to submit your project to the LMS on the DJS03 Project Tab.

+### How I Solve the Task

+First I read and understand the structure, especially the HTML structure.
+Then I create a book preview function that extends HTML element, refactoring the block of code by getting the attributes needed and then set the inner HTML of the shadow DOM with a template that also contain the CSS styling.

+This exercise helps to deepen my undestanding about Web Components and how it provide a standard way to create encapsulated, reusable custom elements.
+These components encapsulate their HTML structure, CSS styles, and JavaScript functionality, preventing external interference and clashes with other parts of a web application.